-Quick question for you, if you visit an embassy are you technically on foreign soil?
+Quick question: If you visit an embassy, are you technically on foreign soil?

 Think you know the answer?

 Keep it in mind for now.
-I’ve got a couple of stories for you first.
+I’ve got a couple of stories to share with you first.

-A few days ago I was hanging out with a friend of mine from Argentina.
-She was visiting Washington, DC for a conference and loved the weather, compared to what she was experiencing in TN.
+A few days ago, I was hanging out with a friend from Argentina.
+She was visiting Washington, D.C., for a conference and loved the weather compared to what she was experiencing in TN.

-Taking advantage of the 70 something climate, she decided to walk around Dupont Circle during a break in her conference.
+Taking advantage of the 70-something climate, she decided to walk around Dupont Circle during a break from her conference.
 She came across the Argentine Embassy and got excited.

-Later on that day we met up and she told me she was just on Argentine soil earlier that morning.
-I asked what she was talking about and she described what she did.
+Later that day, we met up, and she told me she was just on Argentine soil earlier that morning.
+I asked what she was talking about, and she described what she did.

 This then started a conversation on whether or not she was actually on foreign soil.
-In the end it didn’t matter, she was happy about it and I was happy for her.
+Ultimately, it didn’t matter, she was happy about it, and I was happy for her.

-When I lived in Kenya I would sometimes run into the marines at the bar, who guarded the US Embassy, and join them for a drink.
-Most of their days were the same: guard the mission, do PT, do training scenarios, and other marine life activities (including popping wheelies with the golf cart).
+When I lived in Kenya, I sometimes ran into the marines at the bar, who guarded the U.S. Embassy, and joined them for a drink.
+Most of their days were the same: defend the mission, exercise, complete training scenarios, and do other marine activities (including popping wheelies with the golf cart).

-Every now and then they would have an interesting story and this is one of them:
+Now and then, they would have an interesting story, and this is one of them.

-Like every weekday morning, a number of Kenyan nationals stood in line to enter the embassy seeking a meeting with the Consular section to go through the process of acquiring a visa.
-On this particular day, a pregnant lady far along and near the end of her 9-month period was in line, and the line was a long one.
+Every weekday morning, several Kenyan nationals stood in line to enter the embassy, seeking a meeting with the Consular section to go through the process of acquiring a visa.
+On this particular day, a pregnant lady, far along and near the end of her 9-month period, was in line, and the line was long.

-Either naturally, or induced, the woman gave birth to a son in the bathroom.
-“She went in with a bump, and came out with a baby” is how one marine described it.
-The lady then proceeded to state that her son is a US citizen because he was born on American soil (the US Embassy bathroom), should be given full rights, and the pair of them flown to the US.
+The woman gave birth to a son in the bathroom, either naturally or induced.
+“She went in with a bump and came out with a baby” is how one marine described it.
+The lady then stated that her son is a U.S. citizen because he was born on American soil (the U.S. Embassy bathroom), should be given full rights, and both should be flown to the U.S.

 The best place to find answers to the above stories, and the question overall, is with the Vienna Convention on Diplomatic Relations 1961.